-Since it is a teaching facility, the client authorizes the following parties to have access to their information: the student massage therapist, clinic supervisors, Blue Sky's administrative personnel, US Department of Education, Wisconsin Educational Approval Board, and other accreditation agencies as requested by Blue Sky.
+Since it is a teaching facility, the client authorizes the following parties to have access to their information: the student massage therapist, clinic supervisors, Blue Sky’s administrative personnel, Wisconsin Educational Approval Board, and other accreditation agencies as requested by Blue Sky.

 What is the schedule?

 Student Training Clinic:

 The schedule at each of our two student training clinics changes based on students schedules.
 Currently in Grafton we have Monday afternoons and evenings and Tuesday mornings.
-Currently for Green Bay we has Thursday Evenings, Friday day appointments.
+Currently for Green Bay we has Wednesday day, Thursday Evening appointments.
 These appointments book up fast, so call early.
 We are a training facility, so schedule is subject to change with each class or every couple months.